Sangeeta Malhotra: Pea galaxies

 Malhotra has directed multiple PhD students in studying Green Pea galaxies.
 She and her collaborators have demonstrated that these comparatively local objects bear striking similarities to Lyman alpha galaxies in the early universe, which is valuable because the pea galaxies are easier to study in detail than their more distant counterparts.

 Students

-Malhotra has advised over a half dozen Ph.D. thesis students, including Steven Finkelstein, Nimish Hathi, Vithal Tilvi, Lifang Xia, Huan Yang, Tianxing Jiang, and John Pharo.
+Malhotra has advised over a half dozen Ph.D. thesis students, including Steven Finkelstein, Nimish Hathi, Vithal Tilvi, Lifang Xia, Huan Yang, Tianxing Jiang, John Pharo, and Lucia Perez.

 Awards and honors

 Malhotra was awarded a NASA Hubble Fellowship in 1998.

 She is a Legacy Fellow of the American Astronomical Society.